Distal Muscular Dystrophy

 How is distal muscular dystrophy diagnosed?

-Your doctor will start by taking your health history, asking about your recent symptoms, past health conditions, and your family health history.
-The doctor will give you a physical exam and test your muscle strength.
+Your healthcare provider will start by taking your health history, asking about your recent symptoms, past health conditions, and your family health history.
+He or she will give you a physical exam and test your muscle strength.
 You may need other tests.
 These include:

 - Blood tests, for muscle enzymes such as creatine kinase